Skip to content

 OpenCloud allows Instances to have multiple Networks attached to them.
 It is possible for an Instance to belong to multiple networks in OpenCloud.

-1. On the main OpenCloud screen, click on Compute > Instances.
+1. In OpenCloud, click on Compute > Instances.

 2. Click onto the Instance name to enter the Instance details screen.